stayZ3RO/home-network-infrastructure-HA-DNS/docs/phase-5-remote-access/overview.md

 Tailscale was chosen for Phase 5 because it provided:

-* a fast secure remote access implementation
+- a fast secure remote access implementation
-* free personal use support
+- free personal use support
-* private tailnet connectivity
+- private tailnet connectivity
-* MagicDNS-based device naming
+- MagicDNS-based device naming
-* easy validation from both local and off-site networks
+- easy validation from both local and off-site networks
+- no need for public SSH exposure

-For this phase, standard SSH over Tailscale was used rather than adding more complex routing or access patterns immediately.
+For this phase, SSH over the Tailscale private path was used rather than adding more complex routing or access patterns immediately.

 ---